depscloud/deps.cloud/content/en/docs/services/indexer.md

 ## Background

-The indexer process is typically run as a cron job.
+The indexer process often runs as a cron job.
 On a configured schedule, it will re-index all available repositories.
 While not ideal, this solution provides an easy way to get started.
 If needed, the indexing process can be sharded across multiple different indexers.